kmcd/codecast/01_command_line/script.md

   Add the -a option, though, and open knows that you’re talking about an application, so it’ll search in the /Applications directory to find and launch it:
   $ open -a messages
       166 | Chapter 7: Multitasking
   Notice that open is smart enough to ignore case: the actual application is called Messages.
 You can also use the open -a command to open applications that are in a subdirectory of /Applications.
 Want to launch the Console (located in /Applications/Utilities)?
 Use open -a console.
 Ready to compare the output of Activity Monitor to the ps command, as discussed earlier in this chapter?
-Launch Activity Monitor with open -a “activity monitor”.
+Launch Activity Monitor with open -a "activity monitor".
   If you want to open a file with TextEdit, there’s another option to open that’s worth knowing: use open -e, and whatever you specify will be opened with the TextEdit pro­ gram, regardless of its type.
 For example, if you wanted to open an HTML file in TextEdit instead of with BBEdit, you could use the following:
   $ open -e ~/Sites/someFile.html
   The open command will then look in your Sites folder for the file someFile.html and open